Why Now Is The Time to Begin MSc Mindfulness & Compassion

 To provide students with the psychological context to evaluate and critically reflect on Mindfulness

 To equip students to teach mindfulness and compassion

 To qualify students to register on the UK Listing of Mindfulness teachers

-Whilst learning to research and teach mindfulness and compassion you will develop your understanding of the relationship between psychology, mindfulness and compassion and also develop and deepen your own practice, which can prove to be transformational and life changing.
+Whilst learning to research and teach mindfulness and compassion you will develop your understanding of the relationship between psychology and neuroscience, mindfulness and compassion and also develop and deepen your own practice, which can prove to be transformational and life changing.

 Throughout the course you will develop evidence-based knowledge of psychological wellbeing, biological psychology and consciousness and the relationship of these concepts to mindfulness and compassion.
 You will frequently reflect on the links between these concepts and your own teaching and practice.

 “The MSc gave me the ability to think about mindfulness in a theoretical way.
 The exploration of practices at a deep level and then having to write and journal created an amazing rich space of learning”

 “Amazing sense of community.
 Really grown together.
 Wonderful journey”

 “Working alongside like-minded people and having support of group.
 Materials easy to work with which allowed for automatic unfolding”